graphext/cuery/notebooks/README_job_generation.md

 ## Generated Data Structure

-For each sector/subsector combination, the AI generates multiple job roles with:
+For each sector/subsector combination, the AI generates multiple specific tasks across different occupations with:
 - `sector`: Original sector name from DIRCE
 - `subsector`: Original subsector name from DIRCE
-- `job_role`: Name of the job (e.g., "Data Entry Clerk")
+- `occupation`: Name of the occupation this task belongs to
-- `job_description`: Brief description of the role
+- `occupation_description`: General description of the occupation
+- `task_name`: Name of the specific task/job to be done
+- `task_description`: Detailed description of what this task involves
-- `job_automation_potential`: Score from 0-10 indicating automation potential
+- `task_automation_potential`: Score from 0-10 indicating this specific task's automation potential
-- `job_automation_reason`: Explanation for the automation potential score
+- `task_automation_reason`: Explanation for the automation potential score
+- `current_products`: Array of current software products/tools used to perform this task

+## Output Structure

+The script now generates **multiple tasks for each occupation**, providing granular insight into automatable work.
+Each row represents a specific task that can be automated, with details about:

+- **Which occupation** it belongs to
+- **What tools** are currently used
+- **How automatable** it is (0-10 scale)
+- **Why** it can be automated

+This gives you actionable data about specific work that can be automated rather than just general job categories.

 ## Resume Capability